 This activity is perfect for group outings, team building, and parties for almost any occasion.
 The cost to book a private room varies by location but is approximately $200.
 You can also share a room with other small groups which costs about $20 per person.

-Escape rooms are also a fun family activity; however, it may not be enjoyable for children under the age of 12, and some facilities don’t allow young children or require parent supervision and signed waivers.
+Escape rooms are also a fun family activity; however, some facilities have an age minimum of 12 or require parent supervision and signed waivers.

 Rock Climbing and Bouldering